Best Vegetarian Options at Disney World

 Blaze Fast-Fire’d Pizza (Quick Service) – Do you like pizza?
 Of course you do!
 Blaze is a unique quick-service restaurant that will craft your pizza exactly how you want it.
 You can choose your veggie toppings, your dough (gluten-free, anyone?), and your cheese.
 Yes, they even offer vegan cheese at no extra cost.
 All cooked at a blazing speed!
 Try the Veg Out Pizza or Build Your Own Pizza.

 We hope our Best Vegetarian Options at Disney World page has helped you decide restaurants to check out during your vacation.
-For more useful Disney World information, please review some additional pages on MagicGuides like our Disney Dining Plan Calculator, Disney Transportation Map, and Disney World Tips and Tricks articles.
+For more useful Disney World information, please review some additional pages on MagicGuides like our Fun Things to do at Disney World, Disney Dining Plan Calculator, Disney Transportation Map, Disney Travel Agents, and Disney World Tips and Tricks articles.

 If you need help planning and booking your magical Walt Disney World vacation, contact our friends at The Vacationeer.
 Their services are always helpful and totally free of charge!